Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 The rules are only based on games around level 18 for now.

 - **Class Clause**
-    - ~~The player cannot have two units with the same class on a team.~~ (deprecated 2021/1/21)
-        - ~~All kinds of dragons are counted as one class.~~
 	- The player cannot have three units with the same class on a team.
-		- If two units are of the same class, they must not use the same type of weapon and have duplicate skill.
+		- If two units are of the same class, they must not use the same type of weapon and have any duplicate skill.
 (2021/1/21)
     - **A team cannot have more than 2 units with special (unique) classes in a 10-unit team**, and 3 special classes in a 12-unit team.
-Any wingedman, ~~monster,~~ angel knight and undead is counted as special no matter what class he is.
-(Whether monster and undead should be included has not been decided yet.
-Probably need a player who really pilot monster/undead team to say something.)
+Any wingedman, angel knight and undead is counted as special no matter what class he is.
-    - If a unit can't change class to a certain class, then he may not use that class and inherit skills from that class.
-Since sometimes units begin with inappropriate classes.
-(2020/10/4)
-	- ~~Denam must be Warrior.~~  (I follow this rule personally)
-	- **Octopus** may not enter a water tile that is connected (by water tiles) to a square made of 3x3 water tiles.
-See the example section.
-(2020/11/1)
-	- Dragoons can be used while slayer skills are banned.
-(2020/10/19)
+	- Lord and **Octopus** are banned.
+	- You may not use angel knight and any undead unit.
+(2021/2/3)
 - **Weapon Clause**
-    - ~~The player cannot have "same" types of weapons on a team unless dual wielding.~~
+    - ~~The player cannot have "same" types of weapons on a team unless dual wielding by one unit.~~
-        - ~~Sidegrades are counted as a different types.~~ (I will personally follow the old rule, which is more restrictive.)
+        - ~~Sidegrades are counted as a different types.~~
     - The player cannot have more than two units with the same type of weapon.
 (2020/10/13)
+		- Additionally, different units may not have exact same weapon.
+			- For example, if one unit has Damasc Claws, then other units may not equip Damasc Claws, though another unit can equip other claws.
-        - Boulders, Blowguns and Throwing Weapons are counted as different types.
+        - Boulders, Blowguns and Throwns are counted as different types.
         - For example, if two unit have fists equipped, then other units can't use a fist.
-	- **When attacking undead units**, you may not use lv.
-10 weapons (typically Baldur and Silver ones) and other weapons named "Baldur/Silver xx" (lv.
-16 bow, xbow).
-Basically only 1h hammer sidegrades and few end-game ones are legal.
-(2020/10/21)
+- **Equipment Clause**
+	- Only lv.
+1~27 gears are allowed to use.
+Exceptions: lv.
+30 cudgels and Lv.
+28 bows, xbows are allowed.
+	- Only 10 kinds of rings are allowed: lv.
+1 ones (warrior's ring, defender's ring) and lv.
+8 ones (ring of str/vit/.../res).
+	- **You may not use anti-undead weapons to attack the undead.**
-- **Objection Clause**
+- **Objection Clause** - The objection is always to "vanquish them all".
-    - If there are reinforcements,
-        - the boss can only be killed when # of enemies <= min{5, # of allies} (since killing Knights and Golems might be too time consuming);
-    - Else,
-        - the boss can only be killed when other enemies are killed.
+	- It means you have to kill all other units (including reinforcements) before killing the boss.
 - **Incap Clause** - Units shouldn't lose life (heart): units must be teleported out before he is incapacitated and three countdowns run out, or must not be hit by exorcism if he is undead.
-    - Since evac mechanism will be removed, unit has to use a shiftstone to teleport himself out before being killed in an early stage, which makes the game harder.
+    - Unit has to use a shiftstone to teleport himself out in advance.
 Also, Black Plume might be useful.
 (2020/12/30)
-- **Heal Clause** - The number of times of using consumables, and using healing magic, skills and weapons <= 1.5 x (1 + # of enemy clerics) x [# of total enemy units / 3].
-And this upper bound is denoted as N, where [y] is the integer part of y.
+- **Heal Clause** - The number of times of using **consumables**, and using healing magic, skills and weapons <= 1.5 x (1 + # of enemy clerics) x [# of total enemy units / 3].
+This upper bound is denoted as N, where [y] is the integer part of y.
-    - Using any consumable counts a heal.
-Exception: shiftstone is not counted.
-(2021/1/21)
     - For example, if an enemy team consists of 11 units including 2 clerics then N = 1.5 x (1+2) x [11/3] = 1.5 x 3 x 3 = 13.5.
+	- Using any consumable counts a heal. **Exception: shiftstone is not counted.** (2021/1/21)
 	- You may not use the same consumable more than 5 times in a battle (since enemies only have 3 or 5 copies of each consumable).
 Also, salvation (resurgent) gems can only be used on story characters who need to be rescued.
 (2020/11/1)
     - Healing magic, skills and weapons include Heal, Allheal (Light AOE Heal), Harvest Dance (Art of War), Purify (Water AOE Heal + Cleanse), Time of Need (White Knight AOE TP to HP), etc.
     - Exceptions.
 Those granting Renewal are not included.
 Lancet (Dark HP to HP) is not included since it's fair.
 Drain Heart (Dark) and magic like that which drains HP from others are not included.